 What is the impact on existing third-party API integrations?

 There will be no changes.
-We will keep the API integrations, URLS and methods the same as they are today.
+We will keep the API integrations the same as they are today.

 Are there any changes to the automated data extract?